riscv/sail-riscv/CODE_STYLE.md

 - Do not use the `ext*` types and hooks for standard extensions unless providing a stub implementation; these are reserved for use by out-of-tree extensions that provide their own non-stub implementations

+- Helper functions that are local to a file or module should be marked with the `private` keyword.